 The number and type of arguments depend on the command and these are detailed in the command tables.
-Arguments are integer numbers separated by a space.
-For setting some parameters that require floating-point data, the numbers have to be first converted to a Q format and then transferred as integers.
+Arguments can be integer numbers, floating-point number or strings.
+For setting some parameters that require floating-point data, the numbers must be given in decimal or exponential format, the host application will perform the necessary conversion to a Q format and then will transfer them as integers.

-The specification of the Q format for representing floating-point numbers is given in Appendix H.
+The specification of the Q format for representing floating-point numbers is given in the command transport protocol section of the Reference Information of the XVF3615 user guide.